 The promenade that lines a long the harbour is full of restaurants and pubs perfect for a Saturday evening meal and drink in Jersey.

 Liv and I were booked to have dinner at The Boat House, which I would highly recommend.
 It was pretty busy so I would suggest booking a head but totally worth it.

 I started with the Jersey Crab on Toast which was delicious, followed by the Josper Grilled Bass Fillet which was cooked perfectly, alongside some Parmesan and Truffle Hand Cut Chips that pretty much changed my life and have made me only want to eat Truffle Chips, and I finished with the White Chocolate Ball and Brownie which was indeed a huge white chocolate ball which was melted by the waiter pouring warm chocolate sauce onto it, which then melted onto the brownie that was sitting underneath.. incredible!

 If you want to go to Jersey and aren’t sure how much a weekend in Jersey costs, have a look at this post afterwards:

-Sunday morning provides the chance to get out on the water again but this time without so much exercise!
+Day 2 in Jersey and Sunday morning provides the chance to get out on the water again but this time without so much exercise!